amqib/codenyaqib/README.md

 # codenyaqib
-This is a collection of my code practice
+This is the collection of my code practice